Internet Safety for Teenagers in the 21st Century

 Q: How do you keep yourself safe?

-A: I use multiple anti-virus programs, update my software often, and take care of my privacy settings.
+A: I use multiple anti-virus programs, update my software often, and monitor my privacy settings.
 I also use different email addresses for other websites.

 Q: What’s the best way to protect your children online?